This application's name will be `hello_world`.

 Tensorlake applications

 Tensorlake applications are the top-level decorators that define your applications.
 You can define as many applications as you want in your project.
-Each one of them will be assigned a unique entry point based on the name of the Python function.
+Each one of them will be assigned a unique HTTP entry point based on the name of the Python function.

 from tensorlake.applications import application, function